Searching ...

 Fairfax

-Fairfax, the cheapest of the ten most expensive housing markets, had a median home value of $674,800.
+Fairfax, the cheapest of the ten most expensive housing markets is still the home of wealthy individuals and had a median home value of $674,800.
 But a November 2023 median sold price of $611,000 hints things may be changing for city homeowners and prospective buyers.

 Find Fairfax about 19 miles west of Washington, DC.
 Downtown is easy to reach as I-66 runs on the northern border.
 The town is one part colonial charm and one part modern city.
 Travel + Leisure ranks it as the 4th best place to live in Virginia because of how this unique combination comes together to create a rounded lifestyle.